-On the other hand, in the stateful model, backbuttoning is interpreted as an undefined transition back to a previous state.
-Since the stateful model enforces a defined set of transitions from the current state, back buttoning is by default disallowed in the stateful model!
+On the other hand, in the stateful model, using the back button is interpreted as an undefined transition back to a previous state.
+Since the stateful model enforces a defined set of transitions from the current state, the back button is not permitted by default in the stateful model!
 Seam transparently detects the use of the back button, and blocks any attempt to perform an action from a previous, "stale" page, and simply redirects the user to the "current" page (and displays a faces message).
 Whether you consider this a feature or a limitation of the stateful model depends upon your point of view: as an application developer, it is a feature; as a user, it might be frustrating!
 You can enable backbutton navigation from a particular page node by setting back="enabled".